Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Updated `mini-sucroa`: Removed `horizontal` tables, added `sticky` for `header` and `footer`, added `tooltip`, disabled legacy support in `utility`.
 Updated the rest of the components as required (minor changes).
 - Updated `mini-sucroa` flavor description.
+- Decided to drop `mini-classic`, not worth it in the long run.
+See #57 for details.